alexander-mcdowell/alexander-mcdowell.github.io/music/music.markdown

 As a musician, I play the viola/violin and have for over ten years.
 Currently, I am teaching myself piano and drums.

 Over the past couple of years, I have made several arrangements and compositions, some of which have become fairly popular.
+You can support me on my [Ko-Fi](https://ko-fi.com/luthanicus)!

 <div style="border-top: 1px solid black; border-bottom: 1px solid black">
     <h3 align="center"><b>Arrangements</b></h3>